meladroit/svdt/README.md

  * Press X to delete the selected file or directory (recursively). svdt will ask for confirmation by pressing X again.
  * Press Y to copy the selected file or directory (recursively) across. svdt will ask for confirmation if it sees that the file you are trying to copy may overwrite a file in the destination directory. *svdt does not check this at all when copying directories.*
  * If there are more files and directories in the folder than can fit on the screen, you actually can scroll up and down past the last on-screen item.
 There is no visual indicator for this, however.
 * Press SELECT to see a set of instructions on the lower screen.
 Normally, the screen is full of moderately useful debug output.
+Pressing SELECT also switches how SD and save data listings are sorted (by date by default, by name if desired).
 * Press START to exit back to the homebrew launcher.

 ### Known issues